nmwsharp/polyscope-docs/py/source/basics/interactive_UIs_and_animation.md

 The Polyscope python package includes bindings to a significant subset of ImGui in the `polyscope.imgui` submodule.

-These bindings are not yet exhaustively documented, but they follow the naming conventions of ImGui as closely as possible for simplicity.
-Documentation of ImGui functions and parameters lives [here](https://github.com/ocornut/imgui/blob/master/imgui.h), and  you can find the list of bound functions, types, and enums [here](https://github.com/nmwsharp/polyscope-py/blob/master/src/cpp/imgui.cpp).
+These bindings are not comprehensively documented here, but they follow the naming conventions of ImGui as closely as possible for simplicity.
+See the [ImGui API Reference]([[url.prefix]]/basics/custom_UIs/imgui_api/) for a full listing of the functions bound in Polyscope.
 Common usage should be covered by the example below.

 ### 2D Plots with ImPlot

 Polyscope also provides [ImPlot](https://github.com/epezent/implot) for creating little inline 2D plots like line plots, scatter plots, and histograms in the UI panes.
-As with ImGui, please see ImPlot's pages for documentation.

-Bindings are defined in the `polyscope.implot` submodule, and again attempt to follow the original ImPlot naming exactly.
-Many but not all functions are bound, please file an issue for any missed functionality.
+See the [ImPlot API Reference]([[url.prefix]]/basics/custom_UIs/implot_api/) for a full listing of the functions bound in Polyscope.
+As with ImGui, please see ImPlot's pages for general documentation on how to use ImPlot.

 ### Sample Custom UI